cosmix/linear-mcp/README.md

 }
 ```

-Example searching for issues in a specific project:
+Issues in a specific project:
 ```json
 {
   "query": "bug",